-We appreciate President-elect Biden’s acknowledgment in the final presidential debate that many of these policies were a mistake.
+We appreciate President Biden’s acknowledgment in the final presidential debate that many of these policies were a mistake.
 As he said on that occasion: “It took [the previous administration] too long to get it right.”
-The start of a new presidential term offers a vital opportunity to get it right this time.
+The first year of a new presidential term offers a vital opportunity to get it right this time.
 We urge you to follow through on the historic promises you have made, and we will continue to monitor these issues closely in the years ahead.

-Share these testimonies from asylum-seekers trapped at the border (add a new one each day, then link to the online action)
+Share these testimonies from asylum-seekers trapped at the border:

 - Video – Marlen (Spanish w/English subtitles)